In my opinion, this is an undeniable YES!

 5. Be a healthy role model.

 Most of us are guilty of watching more TV than we should.
-Most of us know this, and yet, like our children, we tend to become apathetic and move into a state of acceptance, and eventually we numb ourselves as using the TV as a way of relaxing and settling down at the end of the day.
+Most of us know this, and yet, like our children, we tend to become apathetic and move into a state of acceptance, and eventually, we numb ourselves by using the TV as a way of relaxing and settling down at the end of the day.